 Child Care Subsidy Calculator - Get a Quick Estimate

 It takes less than 30 seconds to calculate your Child Care Subsidy.
-Use our simple CCS calculator to find out how much your family could claim.
+Find out how much your family could claim.

 A Simple Guide to Calculating Your Out-of-Pocket Childcare Costs

 The Child Care Subsidy (CCS) is a government payment available to families to help cover the costs of childcare.
 The subsidy is paid directly to your child’s early learning provider to reduce the amount of fees that you pay out-of-pocket.
 Your out-of-pocket costs depend on how much CCS you are entitled to, depending on your family’s individual situation.
 If your circumstances change, it’s important to update your details to ensure you continue to receive the best support, entitlements and care possible.

 We always encourage our families to revisit the Child Care Subsidy to ensure that you feel confident that you are getting the right level of support for your child’s needs.

 It is likely that your family is eligible to receive CCS payments, depending on your circumstances.
 To be eligible for CCS you must:

 - Care for a child 13 or younger who is not attending secondary school, unless an exemption applies

 - Be responsible for paying the childcare fees